Why your local company rep might be outdated.

 - Updating students and parents as needed.

-If you have a question or problem, how quickly will it get fixed?
-In addition to timely solutions, we've found that providing customers with excellent resources like a complete guidebook when they need it is what really matters.
-In many cases, a well-run customer service department can be more effective than an in person sales rep can be.
+How quickly will it get fixed if you have a question or problem?
+In addition to timely solutions, we've found that providing customers with excellent resources like a complete school fundraiser guidebook when needed is what matters.
+In many cases, a well-run customer service department can be more effective than an in-person sales rep can be.